JoAnn Balingit, writer & educator

 JoAnn has published three books including her full-length collection of poems, Words for House Story (WordTech, 2013).
 You can read poems from that book here.
 Her poems and essays are recently featured and forthcoming in About Place Journal, The Common, The Rumpus, Vallum Magazine, the anthology Ink Knows No Borders and Poetry Magazine.

-JoAnn holds masters degrees in literature and library science from the University of California at Irvine and Indiana University, and a doctorate in Education from the University of Delaware.
-She has taught college literature and composition, and she was for many years a library media specialist and teacher trainer in technology in Delaware and Pennsylvania public schools.
+JoAnn holds an MA in Literature the University of California, Irvine and an MLS from Indiana University.
+In 2008, she earned a doctorate in Education from the University of Delaware where she has taught composition courses and poetry writing.
+For many years, JoAnn worked as a library media specialist and teacher trainer in Delaware and Pennsylvania public schools.

 Newark, DE 19711